 comfortable clothes for movement and meditation // Aim for layers, to keep you covered for sweaty moments and sweet Savasana in the breeze.
 In fact…

-layers are très chic // Daytime temps tend to hover in the mid 70s, while it dips down into the low 50s at night - yet another reason Provence in September is so dreamy.
+layers are très chic // Daytime temps tend to hover in the low 80s, while it dips down around 60 at night (that’s highs around 28 and lows around 15 celsius) - yet another reason September on the Riviera is so dreamy.
 We recommend dressing in layers for comfort.

-walking shoes // From cobblestone streets to ochre-tinged forest, the landscapes of France beg to be wandered, and wander we shall!
+walking shoes // From cobblestone streets to forest paths, the landscapes of France beg to be wandered, and wander we shall!

-any medications you may need // French pharmacies are stocked very differently from American ones.
-If you think you'll want allergy pills, ibuprofen, or other such comforts, may as well bring them along.
+any medications you may need // French pharmacies are stocked differently than you may be used to, which can be fun to explore, but if you think you'll want any specific comforts, may as well bring them along.
 That said, you should also have…

 room in your suitcase! // There are so many treasures to discover here, from soaps and perfectly French striped sweaters to unique handicrafts and other packable works of art.